mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 # MATLAB Web App Server on Amazon Web Services

-# Requirements Hello
+# Requirements

 Before starting, you need the following:

 -   A MATLAB® Web App Server™ license.
 For more information, see [Configure MATLAB Web App Server Licensing on the Cloud](http://tinyurl.mathworks.com/8bfHUFTY).
-In order to configure the license in the cloud, you need the MAC address of the network license manager on the cloud.
+To configure a license for use on the cloud, you need the MAC address of the network license manager on the cloud.
 For more information, see [Get License Server MAC Address](#get-license-server-mac-address).

+    <span style="color: blue;">For UX testing, use the following license file:(inlcude link here) </span>
 -   An Amazon Web Services™ (AWS) account with an IAM user identity.
 -   A Key Pair for your AWS account in the US East (N. Virginia), EU (Ireland) or Asia Pacific (Tokyo) region.
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).